theupshift/chrdev/about.md

 See a **data visualization** of my [GitHub contributions 📈](/contributions) over the years

+# Work history

+Previously Agile Developer at XPeppers, Trento (2014 - 2017).

+Worked with Node.js, JavaScript, Python, MongoDB, Redis, Cloud, Stats, DevOps, Automation, Scraping as a Full Stack Developer at [wonderflow](https://www.wonderflow.co) (2017 - 2020).

+Quit my job in summer 2020 to enjoy my time for 6 months or so.

+I'm currently on "vacation" 😎

 # Writing code as a passion

-Mainly working with Node.js, JavaScript, Python, MongoDB, Redis, Cloud, Stats, DevOps, Automation, Scraping as a Full Stack Developer at [wonderflow](https://www.wonderflow.co) (2017 - present).

-Previously Agile Developer at XPeppers, Trento (2014 - 2017).

 > Simplicity is the ultimate sophistication ~ I want to think Leonardo Da Vinci said that.